ApartRapier6491/Advent-Code-2020/README.md

-# Advent-Code-2020
+# Advent Code 2020
-My solutions for Advent Code 2020 in Python and Rust.
+My solutions for Advent Code 2020 in Rust and Python.
 Any feedback is welcome!
 ___
 ### Day 1 [Rust] [Python]
 ___